awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-python.md

             encryption_context=encryption_context
         )

-        # Put records to Kinesis stream in all regions
+        # Put records to Kinesis stream in all Regions
         for client in self._kinesis_clients:
             client.put_record(
                 StreamName=self._stream_name,